frypatch/The-Price-of-Remembering/book/CHAPTER_34.md

 ## COMMAND IN THE CHAOS

+WITHIN THE HOUR, the screaming began to fade.
+The clash of steel that had echoed through the citadel grew sporadic, then stopped entirely.
+In the silence that followed, I heard new sounds rising from below.
+Footsteps.
+Voices calling orders across the courtyard.

-WITHIN THE HOUR, I heard them.
-The measured beat of boots against stone, growing closer.
-Then I saw them through the arrow slit, Fascino’s men filtering into the courtyard below.
-Forty, perhaps.
-Maybe less.
+I moved to the arrow slit and looked down.
+Fascino’s men were filtering into the courtyard.
+Thirty, perhaps.
+Maybe more.
 They spread themselves around the tower’s base and stopped.
 No ladders.
 No torches.
 They simply waited.

 “We’re trapped, aren’t we?”
 Sim’s voice came from beside me.
 Not a question, really.
 More like the acknowledgment of a truth we both already knew.